 Make sure your assistant has all the tools they need — passwords, login information, templates, links, and so forth.
 Consider making a quick “how-to” video for your assistant for the more detailed work you need, or for work that has to be done in a precise order every time.
 This way your assistant can refer back to the instructions if needed.

 If you’ve been very clear on what you expect during the interview stage, from when you want them to be working on the project, about how long you think this process will take once they’ve practiced and come up to speed, to how often you’d like them to check in with you.

-Yes, you control freak, you best let them know exactly how often to check in, because maybe they have never heard of personally calling someone on their cell every hour on the hour.
+Yes, you control freak, you best let them know exactly how often to check in.
+Maybe they have never heard of personally calling someone on their cell every hour on the hour.

 Seriously, do you need a beginning of day and end of day catch-up until you feel okay?
 Ask for this (favor) so you will really feel comfortable and be able to let go.
-Later, when you have some trust you will find that you’re not constantly worrying anymore that the work isn’t really being done.
+Later, when you have some trust, you’ll find that you’re not worrying that the work isn’t being done.
 You really will be able to relax at some point.

 While it can truly be difficult for control freaks, perfectionists, and overachievers to watch someone else do things just a little bit differently than your all-knowing self would, this allowance will become one of the keys to your success.